ad-freiburg/ad-blog/content/post/project-qlue-ls/index.md

 This could be achieved with a resilient "LL(1)"-parser.
 There is an [article](https://matklad.github.io/2023/05/21/resilient-ll-parsing-tutorial.html) by [Alex Kladov](https://github.com/matklad), the creator of [rust-analyzer](https://github.com/rust-lang/rust-analyzer) (**the** rust language server) that goes into detail regarding this topic.
 This will be the topic of my Bachelor Thesis.

-## Query Sparql endpoint
+## Query SPARQL endpoint

 Currently, `Qlue-ls` it not firing any queries against a SPARQL-endpoint.
-This will open a new world of cool features and make this language server actually useful.
+This will open a new world of cool features and make this language server much more useful.

-There are three reasons I did not implement this yet:
+There are two reasons I did not implement this yet:
-1. I think this will open a box of cool new problems I don't have the time to solve (and I don't want to do it for free).
-2. I currently ship to WASM **and** x86 targets, which makes this a bit more complex.
+1. I currently ship to WASM **and** x86 targets, which makes this a bit more complex.
-3. This opens the box of **async** and I heard that that is another level of complexity in Rust.
+2. This opens the box of **async** and I heard that that is another level of complexity in Rust.

 ## Enhance existing features